fastify/fastify-reply-from/README.md

 #### `onError(reply, error)`

-Called when an http response is received with error from the source.
+Called when a HTTP response is received with error from the source.
 The default behavior is `reply.send(error)`, which will be disabled if the option is specified.
 It must reply the error.